Our physics and astronomy PhD program typically takes four to six years to complete and includes:

 Students can also take reading or research courses.
 These courses can be taken for anywhere from 1 to 12 credit-hours, depending upon the scope.

 Full-time graduate students who hold research or teaching assistantships must register for at least 9 credit-hours each semester, until the 90-credit limit is reached.
 Full-time students who do not serve as TAs or RAs must register for at least 12 credit-hours each semester.

 The preliminary assessment has replaced the preliminary exam beginning with the 2017-18 academic year.
 The preliminary assessment is based on the performance in the four required core courses, to a standard deemed passable by the individual faculty teaching those courses.
 The first year curriculum includes the four required core courses - PHY 403, 407, 415, 418 - plus two electives.
 (PHY 403: Modern Statistics and Exploration, PHY 407: Quantum Mechanics I, PHY 415: Electromagnetic Theory, PHY 418: Statistical Mechanics).
 Please see your assigned cohort advisor for elective suggestions.

-The preliminary assessment is completed by the preliminary assessment committee, which is the successor to the exam committee.
+The preliminary assessment is completed by the preliminary assessment committee.
 To continue in the PhD program one must pass the assessment at the PhD level.